7 Junk Foods to Avoid - 9 Things You Need to Know

 And there’s the fact that sugar tends to be very addictive, a study in Neuroscience & Biobehavioral Reviews says.
 It’s easy to binge on.
 Weight gain is inevitable.
 Stay away from sugar at all costs.
 Especially keep away from sweetened drinks (including soda and fruit juice), sweet snacks, and dried fruit.

 Junk Foods Containing Trans Fat

 Trans fats have been modified to increase their shelf life and to be solid at room temperature.
-The process behind trans fat involves high pressure and hydrogen gas (see Canadian Journal of Dietetic Practice and Research and Food & Nutrition Research).
 When you think of the intense chemical changes these fats are put through, it’s no surprise they’re bad for you.
 When you eat trans fat, it raises LDL cholesterol (the bad kind of cholesterol) while lowering HDL cholesterol (the good kind), according to Paediatrics Child Health.

 Are Processed Foods Junk Foods to Avoid?

 Why avoid junk foods that are processed?
 They’re convenient, but are they unhealthy foods?
 The concern with processed foods relates to the artificial ingredients (see BMJ Open and Public Health Nutrition).
 Choose real food over processed food.
 It’s better for you, tastes fresh, and gives you more energy!

 Artificial Sweeteners Hidden in Junk Foods